Using Course Management and Collaboration Tools

 This workshop provides an overview of the basic features and functionality of a course management system that allows instructors to build and support engaging courses.
-During the workshop, instructors learn how to migrate their content from Courseworks (Sakai), navigate Canvas, manage syllabus and course materials, use quizzing tools, and utilize communication features in the system.
-Get support and additional resouces for using Canvas, including a list of frequently asked questions, here.
+During the workshop, instructors learn how to migrate their content from CourseWorks (Sakai), navigate Canvas, manage syllabus and course materials, use quizzing tools, and utilize communication features in the system.
+Get support and additional resources for using Canvas, including a list of frequently asked questions, here.

 CourseWorks (Canvas) Advanced: Teaching with Modules

-CourseWorks (Canvas) Advanced: Teaching with Modules builds on lessons learned in the Introduction to Courseworks (Canvas) workshops.
+CourseWorks (Canvas) Advanced: Teaching with Modules builds on lessons learned in the Introduction to CourseWorks (Canvas) workshops.
 During the workshop, instructors will learn how to organize their courses into units called modules to help pace courses, coordinate course content and track student progress through a sequence of learning activities.

 CourseWorks (Canvas) Advanced: Assessment and Grading

-CourseWorks (Canvas) Advanced: Assessment and Grading builds on lessons learned in the Introduction to Courseworks (Canvas) workshops.
+CourseWorks (Canvas) Advanced: Assessment and Grading builds on lessons learned in the Introduction to CourseWorks (Canvas) workshops.
 During the workshop, instructors will learn how to set up graded assignments, discussions, and quizzes; assign grades using speedgrader; and organize assignments by groups and weights.